forgemedia-llc/perfmatters/readme.txt

 Check out our [documentation](https://perfmatters.io/docs/) for more information on how to use Perfmatters.

 == Changelog ==

+= 2.5.5 - 12.11.2025 =
+* Added new Code Settings options to Import and Export Perfmatters code snippets.
+* Added support to export individual snippets, a subset of snippets through a bulk action, or all stored snippets from the new Code Settings export button.
+* Added code snippets admin bar menu item that will show up if at least one snippet is present.
+* Added frontend footer and admin footer locations for CSS code snippets.
+* Added new PMMU_PLUGIN_DIR constant to allow for manipulation of the MU plugin file location for specific setups where the standard WPMU_PLUGIN_DIR may be altered.
+* Added a REST API exception for Mollie.
+* Added additional built-in CSS selector exclusions for Elementor's background slideshow.
+* Added support for relative path URLs found inside stylesheets printed inline with our perfmatters_rucss_inline_stylesheets filter.
+* Updated previous Separate Block Styles option which will now show up as a Block Style Behavior dropdown for sites running WordPress 6.9+.
+* Fixed an issue in the code snippets editor where lint markers were not always correctly displaying for HTML and CSS snippets.
+* Fixed an issue where the code snippet editor was pushing new lines off screen in some cases and not automatically scrolling to keep things in view.
+* Fixed an issue where HTML code snippets were not able to save a non-default location.
+* Fixed an issue with general Perfmatters admin notices not displaying correctly.
+* Fixed multiple duplicate ID warnings in the plugin UI.
+* Fixed multiple jQuery deprecation warnings in plugin UI JavaScript.
+* Translation updates.

 = 2.5.4 - 11.20.2025 =
 * Moved code snippet storage location out of cache directory and into the uploads folder to prevent data loss in certain environments.